Valentine (film): Plot

 At a junior high school St. Valentine's Day dance in 1988 San Francisco, Jeremy Melton, an outcast student, asks four popular girls to dance.
-The first three girls, Shelley, Lily, and Paige, reject him spitefully and cruelly, while the fourth girl, Kate, politely responds, "maybe later."
-Their rich friend Dorothy accepts Jeremy's invitation, and they proceed to make out underneath the bleachers.
-When the school bully Joe Tulga and his friends discover them, Dorothy falsely claims that Jeremy sexually assaulted her.
-Joe and his friends publicly strip and severely beat Jeremy, and his nose starts bleeding under the distress.
-It is later revealed Jeremy was expelled and eventually transferred to reform school and juvenile hall, due to Lily, Paige, Shelley and Joe testifying against him for unwanted sexual advances towards Dorothy, and then ended up in a state-run mental institution.
+The first three girls, Shelley, Lily, and Paige, reject him cruelly, while the fourth girl, Kate, politely responds, "Maybe later".
+Their overweight, awkward friend Dorothy accepts Jeremy's invitation, and they proceed to kiss behind the bleachers.
+When the school bully Joe and his pals discover them, Dorothy falsely claims Jeremy attacked her.
+Joe and his pals severely beat him and his nose bleeds from distress.
+Jeremy is expelled and transferred to reform school and juvenile hall, due to Dorothy, Shelley, Lily, Paige, and Joe all testifying for unwanted sexual advances; he then ended up in a mental institution.

-Thirteen years later, in 2001, Shelley, now a medical student at UCLA, is at the morgue one evening studying for her medical exam.
-After receiving a vulgar Valentine's card in her locker, Shelley discovers someone has taken the place of the cadaver they had been dissecting.
-After being attacked by someone in a trench coat and Cupid mask, Shelley is cornered in a cooler where she attempts to hide in a body bag, but the killer finds her before slitting her throat.
+Thirteen years later, Shelley, now a medical student, receives a threatening Valentine's card and is attacked by someone in a trench coat and Cupid mask.
+She has her throat slit by the killer.
 The killer's nose bleeds as she dies.